 Greater Caribbean Studies Program

-Unlike most other programs of Caribbean Studies in the United States, which limit their scope to the Antilles, this one encompasses, as its name indicates, the entire Caribbean basin.
-After all, the Atlantic coast of Venezuela, Colombia, Panama, much of Central America, and even parts of Mexico and places like New Orleans, share with the Antilles not only geography, climate, and ecology, but also a historical trajectory and cultural traditions that range from architecture and cooking to popular humor and West African drums.
-Yet the region is also one of great linguistic, racial, and socioeconomic diversity and the program's wide scope enables it to address this diversity in a comparative manner that connects the study of Latin America to that of the non-Spanish West Indies, transcending thus the traditional limits of area studies.
+The Greater Caribbean Studies Program at Columbia University was founded in 2013.
+Unlike most other programs of Caribbean Studies in the United States, which limit their scope to the Antilles, our Program encompasses the entire Caribbean basin, the Atlantic coast of Venezuela, Colombia, Panama, much of Central America, parts of Mexico, and US cities like New Orleans.
+The Program delves into what the region has in common –geography, climate, ecology, historical trajectory, and cultural traditions – and also its great linguistic, racial, social, political, and economic diversity in a comparative manner that connects the study of Latin America to that of the non-Spanish-speaking West Indies, redrawing and disrupting the traditional limits of area studies.

 Our Programming